mohitrathods/documentation/content/developer/reference/user_interface/view_architectures.rst

    The comma-separated list of display modes (view types) to use for the field's linked records.
    Allowed modes are: `tree`, `form`, `kanban`, and `graph`.

+   :requirement: Optional
    :type: str
    :default: `tree`
    :scope: :class:`~odoo.fields.One2many` fields

-.. include:: view_architectures/attribute_class.rst
+.. include:: view_architectures/generic_attribute_class.rst

 .. attribute:: filename
    :noindex:

    The name of the related field providing the name of the file.

+   :requirement: Optional
    :type: str
-   :requirement: Optional
    :default: `''`
    :scope: :class:`~odoo.fields.Binary` fields